Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars

-With these considerations we have to conclude that the preferential way to reach a $5\sigma$ confidence level with multi-messenger observations of blazars, will be the simultaneous data taking of a Global Neutrino Network comprising several $km^3$ detectors spread around the word.
+Our study did not attempt to obtain the contribution of the entire class of blazars to the diffuse neutrino flux measured by IceCube, however the introduction of a DC would change the upper limit of blazar contribution to the astrophysical IceCube flux.
+In the near future, an interesting similar study, connecting VHE neutrinos with X-ray emission, would be the computation of blazars' DC with the incoming data of the new X-ray telescope eROSITA~\citep{2010HEAD...11.4804B}.
+On the other hand, this work confirms the fact that on a short time interval a multi-messenger observation of blazars with $ > 3\sigma$ confidence level can be obtained only through bigger neutrino telescopes and possibly with a global neutrino network comprising several multi-$km^3$ sized detectors spread around the world.
 This will soon be possible with IceCube and the upcoming KM3NeT~\citep{2016JPhG...43h4001A} and Baikal-GVD~\citep{2014NIMPA.742...82A} telescopes.
-Moreover, we suggest that the time correlation of HESE or EHE neutrino events and a short (few week-long) gamma-ray flare from a blazar is hardly observable, while a high duty-cycle of the source and enhanced activity on a longer time scale (six months/year) can be the key to observe neutrinos from these kind of sources and perform multi-messenger astronomy.